dkaberna/chatbot/README.md

 ## Overview

 This is an AI-powered chatbot application built as a RESTful web service with Python and FastAPI.
 The system enables users to interact with an AI assistant, and is aware of previous questions within the same chat.
-It integrates with the You.com API to provide intelligent, context-aware responses.
+The chatbot integrates with the You.com API to provide intelligent, context-aware responses.

 ### Key Features